-Take the First Step to Become a Physician's Assistant By Earning Your Bachelor’s in Biology Pre-PA Degree
+Earn Your Pre-PA Degree Emphasis to Take the First Step to Become a Physician's Assistant

-All future physician assistants who graduate from the GCU College of Science, Engineering and Technology are well prepared in their field.
-The College uses five domains to ensure that the coursework for the pre physician assistant Bachelor of Science program is effective.
-Courses are part of these domains:
+Physician assistant candidates who graduate from the College of Science, Engineering and Technology at Grand Canyon University (GCU) are well prepared in their field.
+The college uses five domains to ensure that the coursework for the pre-PA emphasis is effective.
+Courses will prepare future PAs in these domain areas:

 - Science Foundations

 - Data Analysis and Interpretation